kristy-fournier/PartyJukebox/wishlist.md

     - Based on time period, number in queue, other possible ideas for credits
     - Without a login system there's no easy way to give credits to specific clients (and a login is beyond scope of what I want to do)
         - Potentially a "redemption code" system, which can be tracked client side
-    - All of this is also very hackable without a server-side login.
+    - All of this is very hackable without a server-side login.